009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 ### Defined classes

 In the following, we wrote a description of which classes are implemented and what functions they contain.
-We would like to create an appropriate GitHub repository with our code and a detailled description.
+We wanted to create an appropriate GitHub repository with our code and a detailled description.

  **Class: Main** (file main.py) We start our speech assistant Hal in our main-file.
  - The main file actives our Hal class.

 **Class: Hal** (file hal.py) Hal is our speech assistant :older_man:
+- We created a simple "dashboard" where Hal asks you to press 1 or 2.
 - He starts  to record audio when option 1 in the main menu is chosen
 - After three seconds of break he stopps recording
 - If he does not understand the spoken words he gives an error
 - If option 2 is chosen he turns off
-- And if another input is give, Hal says that he did not understand and asks to repeat the input
+- And if another input is given, Hal says that he did not understand and asks to repeat the input

  **Class: Recorder** (file recorder.py) :video_camera:
 - The Recorder class imports "speech recognition" as a library.
-- We defined a microphone and that the recording will stopp after three seconds of break.
+- We defined a microphone and that the recording will stopp after three seconds of break (pause treshold is a parameter which can be set with the speech recognition library)

  **Class: Listener** (file listener.py) :ear:
  - The Listener class returns the spoken words as a text.

  **Class: Speaker** (file speaker.py) 🔈
 - Our speaker class gives Hal the opportunity to speak.
-For that we initialized a library "pyttsx3" which is explained in 2.0.
+For that we initialized a library "pyttsx3" which is explained more detailed in 2.0.

  **Class: Interpreter** (file interpreter.py) ⏳
-- The interpreter recognises an input of spoken words and is able to process the correct answer which is defined in each of our recognizer classes.
+- The interpreter recognizes an input of spoken words and is able to process the correct answer which is defined in each of our recognizer classes.

  **Class: Utilities** (file utilities.py) 📂
 - We defined the clear screen method in our utilities data.
 So after every speech recognition command the sceen will be cleared.
 - Furthermore we defined Hals standard answer "Sorry Dave, I'm afraid I can't do this"

  **Class: Recognizer** (file recognizer.py)
- - The recognizer is our main class for natural language processing.
+ - The recognizer is our main class for Natural Language Processing.
 It works with inheritance for all the classes listed below and also named "Recognizer..."

  **Class: Recognizertime** (file recognizertime.py)
 -  This class returns the current time of the following questions.
-And returns a standard answer if it's not one of the defined questions.
+And returns a standard answer if it is not one of the defined questions.

  **Class: Recognizersimple** (file recognizersimple.py)
  - This class returns in comparison to a default text the correct answer to an input question.